apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Descending fountain in Villa Ultraviolet
    * Hyperway travel in The Spendopticon
    * Bridge extension back to Freddie's lair at the end of Impound Deluxe
+   * Fixed a visual glitch in the locker holding Ember's tools, in Impound Deluxe.
    * "Key To Happiness" timer in The Compactor, on the way into Trashlantis
    * Ultra-Thermite opening the door to VIP Tower
    * Various Call of the Deep tweaks, in Skittermaw basin: power coil panel, crane